muhammadIFTIKHAR98/AWS-Cloud_Documenting/static_website_using_AWS_S3.md

     }

-  3) now upload the files required for static web hosting. there are several files and folders to be uploaded such as - css , fonts, images, js folders for website design and theme. index.html for website (saved in the same repository with the same name). error.html for website in case some error occured while calling index.html (saved in the same repository with the same name).
+  3) now upload the files required for static web hosting. there are several files and folders to be uploaded such as -

+    css , fonts, images, js folders for website design and theme. index.html for website (saved in the same repository with the same name). error.html for website in case some error occured while calling index.html (saved in the same repository with the same name)

   4) now open the S3 bucket then into static web hosting and click the link.